mubaraqwahab/thinkdev/src/decks/03-collections.md

 ### How about unpacking? {data-id="useobjHeading"}

-It may be tedious to type the `course.` prefix sometimes
+It may be tedious to type the `course.` prefix sometimes:

 <pre data-id="useobj"><code data-line-numbers="" data-trim class="language-js">
 const course = {